 Color is all around us, but what influence does it have on our moods, emotions, and behaviors?
 Can it?
 PS: This blog post is assorted from various articles on the internet, and can get quite technical sometimes.
 What's color?
 Color is the aspect of things that's caused by differing qualities of light being reflected or emitted … Continue reading Science and Psychology of Color

 For centuries, the field of psychology focused on speaking about the negative — investigating what was wrong with us or releasing suffering from depression, trauma, and addictions.
 But over the last decade, we’ve seen an important shift.
 Scientists are now turning their consideration into what makes people flourish.
 What thoughts, actions, and behaviors make us … Continue reading What’s the Science of Happiness?

-What is Science?
+What's science?
 Let’s understand by doing a dissection of its definition.
 The Google definition is — the intellectual and practical activity encompassing the systematic study of the structure and behavior of the physical and natural world through observation and experiment.
-So, science is not merely biology, physics, or chemistry, but rather a deep and organized study of … Continue reading Life Is a Science
+So, science isn't merely biology, physics, or chemistry, but rather a deep and organized study of various subjects. … Continue reading Life Is a Science